From textile waste to building materials

 The rest is prepared for further processing.

-This is where the foundation is laid for turning textile waste into a consistent, usable resource for production.
+This is where the foundation is laid for turning textile waste into a consistent and usable resource in production.

 03.